Welcome!

 “For from within, out of the heart of men proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, licentiousness, an evil eye, blasphemy, pride, foolishness.”

-Clearly, by the Spirit of God, David had an understanding of a man’s heart and the need of the Lord’s purification thus David prayed accordingly:
+Clearly by the Spirit of God, David had an understanding of a man’s heart and the need of the Lord’s purification, so David prayed accordingly:

 Create in me a clean heart, O God, and renew a steadfast (unwavering) spirit within me.
 Do not cast me away from your presence and do not take Your Holy Spirit from me.
 Psalm 51: 10-11

-Sin within our hearts blind us, jeopardize the joy of our salvation, and weaken our relationship with Father.
+Sin within our hearts blinds us, jeopardizes the joy of our salvation, and weakens our relationship with the Father.

 “But the Lord said to Samuel…..For the Lord does not see as man sees; for man looks at the outward appearance, but the Lord looks at the heart.
 I Samuel 16: 7b